Hereditary Cancer Syndrome Testing

 What is genetic testing?

-Genetic testing searches for specific changes in your genes and provides valuable information for use in customized medical management plans.
+- Provide valuable information for use in customized medical management plans

 Are you a candidate for genetic testing?

-If you have a personal or family history of cancer and meet any of the criteria below, we encourage you to consider genetic testing:
+If you have a personal or family history of cancer or have an increased risk of developing cancer and meet any of the criteria below, we encourage you to consider genetic testing:

 - Cancer that was diagnosed at a young age (under 50)